 If you trace such messages back to their source, it’s remarkable how they promulgate.
-This one started out as a reference to a hip-hop song by T.I. and Rihanna, which, if you watch the video, evokes a sense of not giving a damn about what other people think, regardless of how you spend your time, how you earn your money, etc. This devil may care attitude then carried over to a few different clothing brands, including American Eagle, and was played primarily when young, good-looking people were shown dressed to the nines while doing things that would likely ruin the clothing they were wearing.
-After a few years, this concept arrived in the blogging scene, and fashion bloggers started displaying a well-dressed guy or gal, typically strutting or otherwise owning their look, decked out in the finest something-or-another, the phrase appropriated for the image they evoked.
+This one started out as a reference to a hip-hop song by T.I. and Rihanna, which, if you watch the video, evokes a sense of not giving a damn about what other people think, regardless of how you spend your time and how you earn your money.
+This devil may care attitude then carried over to a few clothing brands, including American Eagle, and was presented primarily when young, good-looking people were shown dressed to the nines while doing things that would likely ruin the clothing they were wearing.
+After a few years, this concept arrived in the blogging scene, and fashion bloggers started displaying a well-dressed guy or gal, strutting or otherwise owning their look, decked out in the finest something-or-another, the phrase appropriated for the image they evoked.

 We can, in short, more clearly speak by using words and phrases others have carefully strung together for us.

-It has to be an intentional thing, though, otherwise we find ourselves appropriated and, resultantly, representing ideas and people we probably don’t want to be associated with.
-Remember in the late-90’s and early-2000’s when the GAP brands were exposed as using child labor in Southeast Asia?
+It has to be an intentional thing, though, lest we find ourselves appropriated and, resultantly, representing ideas and people we probably don’t want to be associated with.
+Remember in the late-90s and early-2000s when the GAP brands were exposed as using child labor in Southeast Asia?
 These were brands that represented a very specific, preppy-inspired lifestyle to those who wore their clothing.
-Wear a GAP-brand-shirt, and you were sporty and clean-cut.
+Wear a GAP-branded shirt and you were sporty and clean-cut.
 Collegiate.

-Post-scandal, however, wearing their clothing made a person look socially tone-deaf.
-Unaware of what was happening in the world.
-Someone who wore tidy polo shirts and skirts at the expense of tormented children in a developing country.
+Post-scandal, wearing their clothing made a person look socially tone-deaf; unaware of what was happening in the world.
+They looked like someone who wore tidy polo shirts and skirts at the expense of tormented children in a developing country.
 I think most people wearing their clothing at the time wouldn’t have expressed their views as such, and likely would have been horrified to find out that this was the perception others had of them.
 Regardless, the company took a major hit, their branding efforts were reduced to ashes for a time, and they struggled to rebuild and regain their audience’s trust.